-Bursitis is an inflammation of the fluid-filled sac that separates the tendon from the bone.
-When the heel becomes inflamed, it can lead to the calcification of the heel bone.
-This causes the bump to become even more prominent and increases your pain.
+Bursitis is an inflammation of the fluid-filled sac between the tendon and the bone.
+When the heel becomes inflamed, calcium can build up in the heel bone.
+This makes the bump larger and increases your pain.

-Haglund’s can develop in anyone.
-However, it is most common in people that wear stiff, closed-heel shoes, and in active children between the ages of 5 and 15.
+Haglund’s deformity can develop in anyone.
+However, it’s most common in people who wear stiff, closed-heel shoes.

-Haglund’s is the result of frequent pressure on the backs of your heels.
-It may be caused by wearing shoes that are too tight and stiff in the heel.
+Haglund’s deformity occurs when there’s frequent pressure on the backs of your heels.
+It may be caused by wearing shoes that are too tight or stiff in the heel.
 Since it often develops in women who wear pump-style high heels, Haglund’s deformity is sometimes referred to as "pump bump."

-Haglund’s syndrome is very painful.
-It can develop in one or both feet.
+Haglund’s deformity can occur in one or both feet.
+The symptoms may include:

-- a very noticeable bump on the back of the heel
+- a bony bump on the back of your heel

-- severe pain in the area where the Achilles tendon attaches to the heel
+- severe pain in the area where your Achilles tendon attaches to your heel

 - swelling in the bursa, which is the fluid-filled sac at the back of your heel

 - redness near the inflamed tissue